mmajewsk/Tonic/doc/hardware_build_guide.md

 ## How to build this

-### First build the chassis
+### First assmble the chassis
 This should be pretty intuitive.
+But you can check out [this video](https://www.youtube.com/watch?v=H78t6dnSoG0).

 ### Mount raspberry